WeiTing1991/algorithms-journey/README.md

 # My algorithms and data structures journey

 Algorithm and Data Structures
-This repository is my personal note for implementation of data structures and algorithms.
+This repository is my personal note for learning  of data structures and algorithms.

 ## Environment setup

-for python
+Set up Python environment

 ```bash
 python -m venv env
 source env/bin/activate

 which python3
 ```

+Set up Cpp environment

+## Data Structures

+More information you can find [here](./Algorithms/readme.md)

 ## Algorithm

-## Data Structures
+More information you can find [here](./Algorithms/readme.md)